Interaction Design Institute Ivrea: History

 Among the academic advisors of Interaction Ivrea were leading practitioners and theorists like John Maeda, Ranjit Makkuni, Joy Mountford, John Thackara, Bill Verplank, Nathan Shedroff, Bill Moggridge (co-founder of IDEO) and David Liddle (co-founder of Interval Research).

 While the institute also did a measure of outside consulting work and hosted visiting researchers, its main activity was the Interaction Design Master course, a 2-year unaccredited course which graduated 56 students.

 Closure

-The school operated between 2001 and 2006 after its initial 5-year endowment from Telecom Italia ended and wasn't renewed.
+The school operated between 2001 and 2006 after its initial 5-year endowment from Telecom Italia ended and was not renewed.
 Gillian Crampton-Smith resigned as Director a result of the announcement, and Neil Churcher and Heather Martin became co-directors during the final academic year when the institute was moved to Milan to be in the same building as Domus Academy, another Telecom Italia investment.
 The curriculum was subsequently merged with Domus's Interaction Design course and IDII's operation ceased in 2007.
 Its exhibition design unit (E1) was spun off to form an independent company, Interaction Design Lab, currently operating in Milan.
 The original program website was archived.